Funeral and Memorial Folders

 What You Need to Know About Memorial Folders

 The first thing you’ll need to know is the format of the typical memorial folder.
 Funeral folders (also commonly known as funeral programs or booklets), can be printed across an 8 ½” x 11” sheet of paper and folded in half, to form a booklet.
 You can also have a similar layout on 11"X17" (Tabloid Sized) paper, for a larger memorial folder.
-It also can be printed on a little heavier paper stock than what you would use for business documents.
+It also can be printed on heavier paper stock than what you would use for business documents.
 You can also experiment with different paper sizes, layouts and folds to make your funeral folder unique.
 Layouts such as Trifolds, and graduated or step fold templates can give your funeral folder an elegant look.
 See our article on funeral folder layouts for more information.

 There are four additional things to consider when designing memorial folders.

 Cover Images and Graphics: Will you use the front cover to display a photo of the deceased, or will you be inserting a religious or patriotic symbol (or perhaps a scene from nature) on the cover?
 If you choose to display a photo, select one that is at least 5” x 8”, to allow for a crisp photograph when reduced to fit on the page.
-You can insert text above and below the photo, such as ‘In Loving Memory’ and the dates of birth and death.
+You can insert text above and below the photo, such as ‘In Loving Memory’ or "In Rembrance" and the dates of birth and death.
 You can also frame the photo with a clipart frame or border easily in most word processing and desktop publishing apps.
 See our article on funeral folder photos for more details.

 Back Cover Text: Many families use the back cover of the memorial folder to express their appreciation for the kind gestures others have made.
 This is also a good place to announce the burial service, memorial donation or funeral repast or dinner details.
 You can also list information about pall bearers or flower bearers as well as insert additional programs or funeral folder poems.

-Interior Text and Images: Because the booklet format is a little larger than the traditional funeral or memorial program, you’ll have room to include a photo collage or several separate photographs inside the folder.
+Interior Text and Images: Because the booklet format is a slightly larger than the traditional funeral or memorial program, you’ll have room to include a photo collage or several separate photographs inside the folder.
 Choose photos that are clear and crisp so that they’ll print well, and consider using ones that show the deceased in several settings.
 The interior text might include a brief obituary, a poem or song, and an order of service.

 Add Frames, Borders and Clipart Images: Using frames or borders around sections of text will make your folder easier to read.
 You can also insert appropriate clipart images such as religious symbols, scrolls or flourishes to fill in ‘white space’ and to personalize your folder.